Elvis and Anabelle: Plot

-Police return to the house, so when Anabelle and Elvis arrive Charlie is distraught.
-They know she was staying there, but he said she left.
-Anabelle decides to visit a far off friend, and Charlie tells Elvis to go with her.
-Initially not wanting to leave him alone, he is convinced, and they leave.

-When Elvis and Anabelle finally reach their destination, she confesses she doesn't really have a friend here.
-Instead, they live on the beach for a few weeks, and they become intimate.
+The police return, so when Anabelle and Elvis arrive, Charlie is distraught.
+They know she was staying there, but he insisted she left.
+Anabelle decides to visit a far-off friend, so Elvis drives her after Charlie convinces him.
+When Elvis and Anabelle finally reach their destination, she confesses she made up having a friend there.
+Instead, they live on the beach for some weeks, and become intimate.

-Police report to Geneva and Jimmy, when she asks them to search the house they can't as Anabelle ran away and wasn't kidnapped.
-So she goes to the Moreaus' herself to snoop around.
+The police report to Geneva and Jimmy, but when she asks them to search the house they can't as Anabelle ran away and wasn't kidnapped.
+So she goes to the Moreaus herself to investigate.
 Finding Anabelle's clothes and the photo of Elvis kissing her in the mortuary trash, she calls the police.

-On the drive home, Elvis and Anabelle stop at a gas station, and both see newspapers with the photo and headlines accusing Elvis of necrophilia.
+On the drive home, Elvis and Anabelle stop at a gas station, and both see newspapers with photo and headlines accusing Elvis of necrophilia.
 Recognizing them, the cashier calls the police.
-Before Elvis can explain it to her, he is arrested.
+Before Elvis can explain, he is arrested.
 Anabelle is returned to Geneva and Jimmy.
 In jail, Elvis tells the police the truth.
-A few days later, she visits him in jail.
+A few days later, she visits him there.
 They argue and Elvis tells her what really happened.
-Shocked, not understanding how after that Elvis doesn't believe in miracles, she leaves.
+Shocked, not understanding how he still doesn't believe in miracles, she leaves.

 Returning home, Elvis finds Charlie dead outside.
-With no will to live, he decides to hang himself.
-Just before, a gust of wind blows the house doors open, showing him Anabelle's miracle: a sunflower field.
+Despondent, he decides to hang himself.
+Just before, a gust of wind blows the windows open, showing him Anabelle's miraculous sunflower field.
 He barely saves himself, then runs outside to many reporters.

-Meanwhile, Anabelle is also setting up her own suicide.
-Nudging a running TV towards her bath, right before she can electrocute herself, she sees Elvis painting "I love you Anabelle" on his house on TV.
+Meanwhile, Anabelle is also preparing her suicide.
+Nudging a running TV towards her bath, right before she can electrocute herself, she sees Elvis painting "I Love You Anabelle" on his house.

-Elvis walks into the sunflower field, laying down to look up at the flowers and the sky.
-Anabelle comes, and they look up at the sky together.
+Elvis lies down in the sunflower field, to look up at the flowers and sky, and Anabelle soon joins him.